Snapchat Cheating Signs: The Hidden Red Flags

 My Eyes Only is a password-protected folder within Snapchat's Memories section.
 Any Snap or Story can be moved there, and it requires a separate four-digit PIN to access — a PIN that is different from the phone's lock screen code.

 How to find it: Open Snapchat, swipe up from the camera to access Memories, then look for the "My Eyes Only" tab.
 If it exists and contains content, a PIN prompt will appear.
-You cannot bypass this PIN without your partner's cooperation.
-But the mere existence of a well-used My Eyes Only folder — especially in a relationship where you thought you shared everything — is worth a conversation.
+You cannot bypass this PIN.
+But the existence of a well-used My Eyes Only folder — especially in a relationship where you thought you shared everything — is worth a conversation.

 Quick Delete and Chat Clearing

-Snapchat allows users to delete individual messages within a chat by pressing and holding on the message and selecting "Delete."
+Snapchat allows users to delete individual messages within a chat by pressing and holding and selecting "Delete."
 This removes the message from both sides of the conversation.
-It also allows clearing entire conversations from the chat feed, which removes them from view without notifying the other person.
+Clearing entire conversations from the chat feed removes them from view without notifying the other person.

 A partner who routinely clears their Snapchat chat list is eliminating the most basic evidence of who they talk to.
 If you open their Snapchat and the chat screen is nearly empty despite a high and rising Snap Score, that disconnect tells a story.